hytechcamps/js-workshop/README.md

 - Functions

 There are notes on the slides that help guide the presentation.

+### Virtual Presentation
+Present the he abbreviated [virtual presentation](JavaScriptConceptsVirtual.pptx) when facilitating the workshop virtually.
+It does not contain the self-portrait activity.

 ### Self-portrait Activity
 The JavaScript Concepts presentation includes instructions for an unplugged activity.
 It starts by introducing **algorithms** and **pseudocode**.
 It also introduces some JavaScript syntax, with a mini-quiz to gauge student understanding.
 The students should learn how to write code to call JavaScript functions.